 Here’s an example.
-Our main color choice is at the top of the wheel and its split complementary colors are below:
+Our primary color choice is at the top of the wheel, and its split complementary colors are below:

 Not a bad start, right?

-You can tinker from there, but this is the easiest, sure-fire way to get some good ideas of what colors you should use in your book.
+You can tinker from there, but this is the easiest, most surefire way to get some good ideas of what colors you should use in your book.